 Known as the silent killer, diabetes often goes undiagnosed.
 And according to Diabetes Australia, approximately 2 million Australians have a high risk of developing type 2 diabetes, and are even starting to show some symptoms of the disease.
-Recent data shows that among 65 – 74 year-olds the risk is three times higher than for 45 – 54 year-olds, and 1.5 times higher than for 55 – 64 year olds.
-Widely recognised as the country’s fastest growing disease, diabetes can have a negative impact on quality of life as well as life expectancy.
-Fortunately, there are various lifestyle changes that can be made in order to prevent, or reduce your risk.
+Recent data shows that among 65 – 74 year-olds the risk is three times higher than for 45 – 54 year-olds, and 1.5 times higher than for 55 to 64-year-olds.
+Widely recognised as the country’s fastest-growing disease, diabetes can have a negative impact on one’s quality of life as well as life expectancy.
+Fortunately, there are lifestyle changes that can be made in order to prevent or reduce your risk.
 With World Diabetes Day recently passed in November, we look at how to do so.

 Before we go any further, it’s wise to understand the different types of diabetes.
-While in general, diabetes is the inability of the body to turn glucose into energy due to the lack of insulin, resulting in high glucose levels in the body, there are three different types of diabetes which we break down below:
+While in general, diabetes is the body’s inability to turn glucose into energy due to the lack of insulin.
+This results in high glucose levels in the body.
+There are three different types of diabetes which we break down below:

 - Type 1: Not linked to poor lifestyle choices, this type of diabetes activates a response whereby the immune system destroys any insulin the pancreas produces.
 Symptoms present themselves quickly and it affects about 10% of all diabetes cases.